Yo, dude. I'm Blackie.

 The saga of our home construction (that quickly became an epic) can be found at Three Kitty Konstruction.

-Photos of our current and previous Corporate locations are also part of Three Kitty Konstruction and can be
+Photos of all our previous Corporate locations are part of Three Kitty Konstruction and can be

 found by clicking this hyrax.